localstack/docs/content/en/user-guide/chaos-engineering/outages/index.md

 </disable-copy>
 {{< /command >}}

-However, the same operation, when run in eu-central-1 is unaffected:
+However, the same operation, when run in eu-central-1 will work as expected.

 {{< command >}}
 $ awslocal s3 mb s3://test-bucket --region eu-central-1